Fibre Topper versus Fibre Integration

 Integrated fibre reduces arena maintenance time as its root-like structure helps to prevent movement of the sand.
 Integrated fibre generally means less wastage.
 Fibre that is left on top of the surface can get blown away.

 Remember that not all arena fibre is the same!
-When buying arena fibre, be sure to get good quality, pre-consumer fibre which is fully synthetic from a reputable company.
-Avoid post-consumer fibre which can contain contaminants such as carpet grippers & nails, and avoid organic fibres which can rot down, unlike synthetic fibres.
-Beta-Ride fibres are, of course, pre-consumer fibres and are fully synthetic.
+When buying arena fibre, be sure to get new, premium quality fibre which is fully synthetic from a reputable company.
+Avoid waste products & organic fibres which can rot down, unlike synthetic fibres.
+Beta-Ride fibres are, of course, brand new, premium quality fibres & are fully synthetic.
 We rigorously test our fibres to ensure they are of the highest quality.